 12 Can I obtain legal aid to cover the costs of the procedure?

-Legal aid, whether total or partial, can be obtained based on the financial means of the person concerned (see ‘Legal aid – France’).
+Legal aid, whether total or partial, can be obtained depending on financial means (see ‘Legal aid - France’).

 13 Is it possible to appeal against a decision relating to divorce/legal separation/marriage annulment?

-These decisions are subject to normal appeals procedures.
+These court decisions are open to the normal types of appeal.

 14 What should I do to have a decision on divorce/legal separation/marriage annulment issued by a court in another Member State recognized in this Member State?